What is Trauma-Responsive Coaching?

 Physicians are smart, tough, durable, resourceful people.
 If there was a way to MacGyver themselves out of this situation by working harder, smarter, or differently, they would have done it already.

 - Simon G. Talbot & Wendy Dean; STAT 7.18

 Burnout, Secondary Trauma & Moral Injury

-Lodestar's trademarked Trauma-Informed and Trauma-Mitigation methodologies mindfully and intentionally hold space for all the emotions that may arise in this time of unrelenting caustic stress.
-Our coaches are highly experienced, boundlessly compassionate, and extraordinarily skilled at working with clients as they transition from unrecognized, unmitigated pain into spaces where it is named, metabolized and converted into sources of insight and wisdom.
+Lodestar methodologies mindfully and intentionally hold space for all the emotions that may arise in times of toxic stress.
+Our coaches are highly experienced, boundlessly compassionate, and extraordinarily skilled at working with clients as harm and pain is converted into sources of insight and wisdom.

-The importance of feeling safe and heard by a colleague who understands the demands and challenges of the profession, and who is willing to hold space in non-judgement as fears and anger are processed cannot be overstated
+The importance of feeling safe and heard by a colleague who understands the demands and challenges of the profession, and who is willing to hold space in non-judgement, cannot be overstated